aspcorthals/dante-1/README.md

 # DANTe
-A WebComputing Tool to Achieve the Decadal Goals of NASA’s Space Biology Science Plan
+A WebComputing Ecosystem to Achieve the Decadal Goals of NASA’s Space Biology Science Plan
+____
+...